fullstack-storyteller/Practice/DotNetCore/_2_aspnetcore_project_file_analysis.md

 - InProcess or OutOfProcess
   - InProcess hosts the app inside of the IIS Worker Process (w3wp.exe)
   - OutOfProcess hosting model forwards web requests to a backend ASP .Net Core app running the Kestrel Server
-  - The default is OutOfProcess hosting
+  - The default is OutOfProcess hosting upto version netcore2.2 but in netcore3.1 we have InProcess hosting as default hosting model.
+We will learn more about this in next segments.

 ## PackageReference element